The Bankrate promise

 A bad credit score is a FICO score below 670, meaning it falls in the fair or poor credit ranges.
 Along the same lines, a bad score in the VantageScore model is one below 661, which would belong in the fair, poor or very poor credit ranges.

 Scores in these ranges are often referred to by lenders as “subprime” and people with a bad credit score may find it difficult to gain access to credit with favorable terms.

-If you have bad credit, you know how it can get in the way of living a good life.
 Bad credit makes many common financial activities more difficult, whether you’re opening a new credit card or taking out a first mortgage.
-If you have poor credit, you might get stuck with lower credit limits and higher interest rates — and bad credit might even prevent you from getting that new job.
+You might get stuck with lower credit limits and higher interest rates — and bad credit might even prevent you from getting that new job.